-The best gaming headsets for 2024
+The best gaming headsets for 2025 - Engadget

 HyperX Cloud Alpha

-The wired HyperX Cloud Alpha often goes for $80 or less, and at that price it’s a decent middle ground between the Cloud Stinger 2 and Astro A40 if you really want a closed-back gaming headset.
-It’s old, but its plush earpads and headband are comfy, and its detachable mic, while not superb, is still better than the one on the A40.
-Its treble is underemphasized, however, and again it sounds more “in your head” than Astro's pair.
+The wired HyperX Cloud Alpha often goes for $80 or less, and at that price it's fine as a mild step-up from the Cloud Stinger 2 if you really want a closed-back gaming headset.
+It's old, but its plush earpads and headband are comfy, and its detachable mic, while not superb, is still serviceable.
+Its treble is underemphasized, however, and again it sounds more "in your head" than our open-back picks.

 SteelSeries Arctis Nova Pro

-The SteelSeries Arctis Nova Pro is comfortable and has a noticeably clearer mic than the Astro A40.
-It also comes with a useful DAC that makes it easy to adjust the headset’s EQ and game-to-chat mix on the fly.
-However, its closed-back design can’t provide the same enveloping sense of width, and its default sound can sound piercing in the treble.
-Like the Virtuoso Pro, it’s also a bit too pricey, typically hovering in the $200 to $220 range.
+The SteelSeries Arctis Nova Pro is a comfortable wired-only headset with a good mic and a useful DAC that makes it easy to adjust the headset's EQ and game-to-chat mix on the fly.
+However, its closed-back design can't provide the same enveloping sense of width, and its default sound can sound piercing in the treble.
+It's also pricier, typically fluctuating between $200 to $280 these days.

 SteelSeries Arctis Nova Pro Wireless

 The SteelSeries Arctis Nova Pro Wireless is largely similar to its wired counterpart but adds a passable level of active noise cancellation.
 Being able to hot-swap battery packs and connect to multiple devices at once is also nice.
-It’s not as convenient for multi-console play as the Astro A50 X, though, and it usually costs more than the Audeze Maxwell, which sounds better, has a superior mic and lasts longer on a charge.
+It's not as convenient for multi-console play as the Astro A50 X, though, and it's usually not much cheaper than the Audeze Maxwell, which sounds better, has a superior mic and lasts longer on a charge.

-Beyerdynamic MMX 200
+Beyerdynamic MMX 300 Pro

-The wireless Beyerdynamic MMX 200 locates in-game effects accurately, feels sturdy and has a great boom mic, but it sounds less articulate than the Audeze Maxwell, with heavily exaggerated bass and recessed lower-mids.
-There's no game-to-chat mix or custom EQ tools, which is tough for a $250 headset, and its 35-hour battery life is unremarkable.
-We also found its sweat-inducing ear cushions and headband to clamp down too tight for comfort.
-However, the built-in transparency mode is nice and the tight fit does a good job of isolating outside noise.
+There's nothing particularly bad about the Beyerdynamic MMX 300 Pro: It uses the same drivers as the DT 900 Pro X, its velour earpads are comfy and its mic works well.
+It's just hard to recommend spending $380 on a wired-only headset when the Audeze Maxwell offers wireless functionality and similarly excellent sound — with slightly less spiky treble and more even bass — for $80 less.
+The MMX 300 Pro's mic isn't detachable either, and the closed-back design keeps it from sounding as wide as the DT 900 Pro X.

 HyperX Cloud III Wireless

-The HyperX Cloud III Wireless is comfy and can last up to 120 hours per charge but sounds less dynamic than the older Cloud Alpha Wireless, with weaker bass response.
+The HyperX Cloud III Wireless is comfy and can last up to 120 hours per charge, but it sounds less dynamic than the older Cloud Alpha Wireless, with weaker bass response.
 Like that pair, it also lacks a 3.5mm jack, Bluetooth audio support and Xbox compatibility.
-The Cloud Alpha Wireless still gets nearly three times the battery life, too, so it remains a better buy if you want a wireless headset for PC or PS5 in the $150 range.
+The Cloud Alpha Wireless still gets nearly three times the battery life, too, so it remains a better buy if you want a wireless headset for PS5 or PC gaming in the $150 range.
+The Cloud III Wireless has also become harder to find in stock in recent months.

 Sennheiser HD 490 Pro

 The Sennheiser HD 490 Pro are studio-focused open-back headphones that also work well for gaming.
 They come with two sets of ear pads, one that slightly elevates the bass and another that bumps the midrange, though they deliver impressive width and detail either way without pushing too hard in one direction.
-They’re a pleasure to wear over long stretches, both lighter than the DT 900 Pro X and less stiff than the HD 560S.
-That said, they cost $400 and their sound profile is more of a nice alternative to our top picks than something clearly more natural or resolving.
-Most people don’t need to pay the premium.
+They're also a pleasure to wear over long periods, both lighter than the DT 900 Pro X and less stiff than the HD 560S.
+That said, they're often priced around $400, and their sound profile is more of a nice alternative to our top picks than something clearly more natural or resolving.
+Most people don't need to pay the premium.

 Recent updates